iluwatar/java-design-patterns/event-queue/README.md

 ---
-title: "Event Queue Design Pattern in Java: Best Practices and Examples"
+title: "Event Queue Pattern in Java: Managing Concurrent Events Efficiently"
+shortTitle: Event Queue
 description: "Learn about the Event Queue design pattern in Java.
 Discover its best practices, examples, and how to implement it effectively in your Java projects."
 category: Concurrency
 language: en